The Graeco-Roman World

 Leaders

 Emerging from the aftermath of King Phillip’s murder was his son Alexander, perhaps the greatest military commander of the ancient world.
 He proved to be a skilled tactician, demanded discipline, and enforced strict training, all at a very young age.
 In the eyes of many, this proved that he must be a prince.[ii]
 Regardless of his motives, to which many are unsure, he led a military campaign of eastward expansion that took the Greek culture to most of the known world.
-It is no surprise that Greek was a dominant language in the biblical lands as well as much of Greek culture.
+It is no surprise that the Greek language was dominant in the biblical lands as well as much of Greek culture.
 If Alexander wanted a large portion of the world to have the Greek culture for hundreds of years to come, he succeeded.

-Similarly, Julius Caesar came along at time when Roman expansion was in full swing and had actually annexed many of Alexander’s conquests.
-The Greeks had spread themselves too thing and could not support their conquered territory, even with the spoils they collected.
-Historians debate whether the Romans motive for expansion was imperialism or the result of territory conquered in war.[iii]
+Similarly, Julius Caesar came along at a time when Roman expansion was in full swing and had actually annexed many of Alexander’s conquests.
+The Greeks had spread themselves too thin and could not support their conquered territory, even with the spoils they collected.
+Historians debate whether the Romans’ motive for expansion was imperialism or the result of territory conquered in war.[iii]
 Julius Caesar made himself dictator for life and took control over all aspects of Roman government.
-This expansion of powers under one person was most likely his downfall but he did establish a rule of one that would be a pattern for the Romans for several hundred years.[iv]
+This expansion of powers under one person was most likely his downfall, but he did establish a rule of one that would be a pattern for the Romans for several hundred years.[iv]
 Rulers in the future would use the title, “Caesar.”
 Even the Russian Tsar is derived from this name.

-Less well known than Julius Caesar but considered to have created the structure of the Roman Empire, for which modern Europe is patterned, was Augustus.[v]
-He is credited with ending the civil wars in Rome and considered to be the “first” Roman emperor from whom a line of succession would streak through the New Testament times.
+Less well-known than Julius Caesar but considered to have created the structure of the Roman Empire, for which modern Europe is patterned, was Augustus.[v]
+He is credited with ending the civil wars in Rome and is considered to be the “first” Roman emperor from whom a line of succession would streak through the New Testament times.
 Caesars and their underlings played prominent roles within the biblical narrative, particularly with the Apostle Paul in the book of Acts.
 It was the decree of Caesar Augustus for a worldwide census that sent Joseph and Mary to Bethlehem where the greatest birth in history was recorded, that of Jesus Christ.

 There are certainly many major leaders that affected events in the Scriptures, but Alexander, Julius Caesar, and Augustus were instrumental in spreading the cultures of Greece and Rome to the region of Palestine.